How to apply for online studies

 Admission requirements for courses on Bachelor's level

-General admission criterias
+General admission criteria

 For courses with a study fee

 If you apply for a course with a study fee, you must have a minimum of 2 years full-time work experience, regardless of your age or level of prior education.
-You are asked to confirm that you filfil this requirement, when filling out your application.
+You are asked to confirm that you fulfil this requirement, when filling out your application.
 No further documentation is required, unless we request it through random sampling.
-If you are unable to document the required work experience upon request, you might be dispelled from the course.
+If you are unable to document the required work experience upon request, you might be expelled from the course.

 For courses with no study fee